 Lee Jae Ha – Lee Seung Gi

 Until episode 10, Lee Jae Ha is the most growing role throughout the series.
 I’m excited to see what kind of King he’ll be?
 And what kind of (more) surprise this role’ll show.
 This role might be Lee Seung Gi’s turning point as an actor.
-Here, I don’t see him as the charming-boy next door I used to know, just the jerky-ill tempered boy-prince-king, who hides many layers within, waiting to unfolded.
+Here, I don’t see him as the charming-boy next door I used to know, just the jerky-ill tempered boy-prince-king, who hides many layers within, waiting to unfold.

-–spoiler: at the end of episode 2, I was about to lend my vacuum cleaner to Hang Ah in order to beat him, VC is much heavier and I’m sure it’ll result more damage than a mop-
+–spoiler: at the end of episode 2, I was about to lend my vacuum cleaner to Hang Ah in order to beat him, VC is much heavier and I’m sure it’ll result in more damage than a mop-

 Kim Hang Ah – Ha Ji Won

-North Korean Special Force member, a legendary martial art artists, was Kim Hang Ah’s infamous profile.
+North Korean Special Force member, a legendary martial art artist, was Kim Hang Ah’s infamous profile.
 Unfortunately, this profile didn’t add that she is a true girl in heart, longing for attention and love from opposite gender-which just shred her chance to get ‘man for her life’ being thinner…. and thinner.
 Her encounter with Lee Jae Ha was one of the memorable thrilling scene and the best cliffhanger of the drama.

 Eun Shi Kyeong – Jo Jung Seok

 Upright, faithful and earnest.
 Eun Shi Kyeong is a straight monochromatic line, a drawing that able to produce only without hesitation.
 He is stiff and by the rule, but the clash of belief about ‘The King’, proving he isn’t a machine who just follow instruction.
 He might be blunt with verbal(and non-verbal) communication, but his capability producing loyalty behind his very own acts.